-The Toyota Hilux is a durable and great-value alternative to the Ford Ranger and Nissan Navara
+The Toyota Hilux is a robust and great-value alternative to pick-up rivals like the Ford Ranger and Nissan Navara

 Our choice: Hilux 3.0 D-4D Invincible

-The Hilux's has workmanlike roots, but standard safety kit is as good as a regular SUV.
-Electronic stability control, traction control, ABS with brake force distribution and six airbags are all fitted a standard.
 And you can rest easy knowing that if anything goes wrong – which is highly unlikely, considering the Hilux's virtually indestructible nature – Toyota dealers are among the best in the country for customer service.
-And owners clearly agree, as they voted Toyota a very impressive fifth overall in the 2012 Driver Power reliability survey.
+And owners clearly agree, as they voted Toyota a very impressive 3rd for reliability in our Driver Power satisfaction survey.